nmize1/Archipelago/worlds/simpsonshitnrun/docs/Simpsons Hit and Run.md

 ## How do I install the mod for a this game?

-Instructions for mod installation can be found here.
-(Link to be added)
+Instructions for mod installation can be found [here](https://github.com/nmize1/Archipelago/blob/main/worlds/simpsonshitnrun/docs/setup_en.md)